November 28th, 2026

 Unity in Diversity

 In this spirit of unity, Albanian Independence Day serves as a powerful symbol of national pride and identity.
-As the nation looks to the future, it is the collective memory of their ancestors' struggles and triumphs that inspires and guides them.
+As the nation gazes towards the future, it is the collective memory of their ancestors' struggles and triumphs that inspires and guides them.
+In the words of the revered Albanian poet, Naim Frashëri, "The nation's independence is the foundation of its freedom."
+On this momentous occasion, Albanians everywhere celebrate the realization of their forefathers' dream—a free and independent Albania.

 A Lasting Legacy